ahhchooey/face_iden/README.md

-face identification application
+#face identification application

+##about
+this is a simple facial identification tool. it is currently a skeleton where you can put images to train the model.

+##how to use

-to install locally
+####to install locally

 1. clone the directory
 2. in directory root, run ```python3 -m venv venv``` in terminal to create a virtual environment called venv